 Consider getting a dedicated stand

-With a green screen, a small option like Neewer circles can be attached right to your chair.
+With a green screen, a small option like Neewer circles can be attached to your chair.
 Other options are to tape it up or drape it over a window.
-If you want a professional solution then get a dedicated T shape stand that is specifically designed to hold up this sort of material.
+If you want a professional solution, get a dedicated T shape stand specifically designed to hold up this sort of material.

 While it does add a bit to the cost of the more budget green screens, it is a solution that will just work.